Proof-Of-Humanity/poh-docs/policy.md

 - The submitter must provide all the elements required for the submission.
   - For example, a submitter cannot be registered if his video submission does not display his Ethereum address.

-- The submitter is not a sybil, and will not become a sybil after successful registration.
-A sybil is defined as an actor that has direct control over registered human accounts that don't represent them.
-Since this is very hard to prove, it is enough to invoke this criteria if it is very likely for the submitter to be a sybil.
+- The submitter is not a puppeteer, and will not become a sybil after successful registration.
+A puppeteer is defined as an actor that has direct control over registered human accounts that don't represent them.
+Since this is very hard to prove, it is enough to invoke this criteria if it is extremely likely for the submitter to be a puppeteer.
+To invoke this reason, the burden of proof resides in the challenging side, in case a registration is disputed, or in the remover side, in case a profile is being removed.
+This side must provide an explanation for why, within reason, the submitter is a puppeteer.
+Given the subjectivity, jurors must weigh doubts and unclear points in favor of including the submission.
   - For example, a human cannot be registered if the submitter is not the same person as them.
   - For example, a human cannot be registered if their submitter is a *farmer*, an actor that submits multiple humans.
-  - For example, a human child cannot be registered if their parent (who, technically is the submitter) is controlling their private key.
+  - For example, a human child cannot be registered if their parent (who technically is the submitter) is controlling their private key.

 ## Elements Required for Submission